 - Usable margin: This refers to the money in your forex account that can be used to open new positions

 - Margin call: This happens when the money you have in your forex account is insufficient to cover your possible loss

 Interest / Rollover

-No interest is directly paid on the borrowed amount, but there will be a delivery date attached, and if the investor fails to close their position in time then it will rollover.
+No interest is directly paid on the borrowed amount, but there will be a delivery date attached, and if the forex trader fails to close their position in time then it will roll over.

-In this case, there may be interest charged depending on whether the investor’s position is long or short, as well as the short-term interest rates of the currencies in question.
+In this case, there may be interest charged depending on whether the forex trader’s position is long or short, as well as the short-term interest rates of the currencies in question.

-If you hold a standard account only with a broker, the available leverage is likely to be considerably lower, and the margin required to secure that leverage will be higher.
+If you hold a standard account only with a brokerage, the available leverage is likely to be considerably lower, and the margin required to secure that leverage will be higher.

 This is because you are likely to be less experienced and working with smaller amounts of money than those who hold higher-level accounts, such as professional and VIP.

 Forex brokers take on a certain amount of risk with every client, and when engaging in forex trading on margin the risk to the broker is higher.

 There is likely to be more faith in clients who hold a higher-level account, so superior margins and leverage will be available.
 In short, the more premium your account type with the forex broker, the better your ratio of leverage to margin will be.